Is LSD Addictive?

-Group, individual, and family therapy and counseling sessions often help individuals and loved ones learn new ways to cope with stress and future triggering events, as well as manage the potential long-term psychological effects of LSD abuse.
-Other pleasurable activities or hobbies can replace the time previously spent abusing drugs like LSD and may enhance recovery as well.
-Support groups also enhance recovery by encouraging the formation of a healthy network of peers who can support each other in sobriety.
+Treatment for LSD addiction consists mainly of therapy designed to modify drug-taking behavior and learning new ways to cope with stress and future triggering events.
+Other pleasurable activities or hobbies can replace the time previously spent abusing drugs like LSD and may enhance recovery.
+Mutual help groups also enhance recovery by encouraging the formation of a healthy network of peers who can support each other in sobriety.

 Help is just a phone call away.
 If you or someone you love is struggling with addiction and are unsure of what to do, call us today at .
 Greenhouse Treatment Center, American Addiction Centers’ Texas drug rehab center, is ready to help you get the treatment you need today.